MicrosoftDocs/sql-docs/docs/relational-databases/errors-events/mssqlserver-17112-database-engine-error.md

 ## User action

-Use the SQL Server Configuration Manager tool to supply and validate the startup parameters specified for the instance of SQL Server.
+Use the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Configuration Manager tool to supply and validate the startup parameters specified for the instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
 Ensure each one of the startup parameters is delimited properly and that no special characters are present.

 ## More information